Household-Management-101.com

 A holiday budget doesn't mean a fun-free Christmas, but just a fun holiday that you can afford, and will not regret later.

-In addition to following my suggestions for making your holiday budget, I found these helpful videos on budgeting for Christmas that I thought you might enjoy.
+In addition to following my suggestions for making your holiday budget (which includes a free printable form you can use to create your own), I found these helpful videos on budgeting for Christmas that I thought you might enjoy.

 So sit back, and relax, and watch them to get some tips and ideas for making your own Christmas budget this year, and for years to come.